 Outside of my main areas of study and expertise (math, computer science, psychology, oceanography), I am interested in the interaction(s) between politics, civil rights, security/privacy, social networks, climate change, energy efficiency, sustainable techniques/technology, and digital communications media.

-My best finish in the Google US Puzzle Championship is 40th place in 2011
+My best finish in the (formerly Google) US Puzzle Championship is 24th place in 2016.

 My license plate is 1+E2PII, a reference to Euler's Identity (FYI, very few combinations of this are still available as license plates in California)